sbt/sbt/src/sphinx/Detailed-Topics/Launcher.rst

 ---------

-On startup, the launcher searches for its configuration in the order described in the Configuration section and then parses it.
+On startup, the launcher searches for its configuration in the order described in the `Configuration` section and then parses it.
 If either the Scala version or the application version are specified as 'read', the launcher determines them in the following manner.
-The file given by the 'boot.properties' property is read as a Java properties file to obtain the version.
+The file given by the `boot.properties` property is read as a Java properties file to obtain the version.
 The expected property names are `${app.name}.version` for the application version (where `${app.name}` is replaced with the value of the `app.name` property from the boot configuration file) and